liang-jinghoe/LearningGitFork/README.md

 # justWah

-This repo is created to learn Fork features in GitHub
+This repo is created to learn Fork features in Git